SyrieBianco/Practice-Test-Generator/README.md

-# A refactor of Mallory's Practice Test generator
+# A Refactor of Mallory's Practice Test Generator

 [Mallory's Original Practice Test Generator](https://github.com/mallorybulkley/aa-practice-test-generator)

 This practice test generator was extremely useful to me as a student, but I was interested in expanding its use cases.

 The main adaptation was to make it easier to generate a master list of all of the questions, and allowing the user to have the option to order the questions alphabetically.
+I did this by:
+- Listing the number of available questions in addition to the available categories
+- Adding conditional logic to detect if all of the questions have been selected
+- Allowing the user to input a y/n response to trigger either randomizing or ordering the data from there

 The purpose of this is to be able to create an index of the questions that is easy to cross reference to individual solution and spec files, as well as having the ability to run the combined spec file on all of the tests.